 - Horticulture Production

 The LTM curriculum focuses on developing well-rounded students who are in high demand by many branches of the green industry.
-Students learn about various types of plants, turfgrass management, soils and nutrient management, landscape design, and Irrigation and drainage, and Spanish culture and language instruction.
+Students learn about various types of plants, turfgrass management, soils and nutrient management, landscape design, Irrigation and drainage, and Spanish culture and language instruction.

 Additional courses are offered in horticulture production, hardscaping, landscape contracting, golf and sports turf management, integrated pest management, and chemical application.
 Special study classes allow students to work on the Virginia Tech golf course and athletic fields and compete in national competitions.
 A strong core of business courses is also offered.
 Laboratories for each class focus on hands-on learning and expose students to a range of applied landscape and turf management skills.